ill-am/Giggle-A-Day/docs/PATH_FORWARD_CHECKLIST_dv01.md

   - `integration:smoke-export` — run server in CI, trigger in-process export, archive artifacts
   - `visual:snapshots` (optional) — image snaps comparison
 - PR checklist (always required in PR body):

   - Unit tests pass
   - Snapshot updated/approved
   - Integration smoke run passes locally
   - Manual visual verification attached (screenshot)
   - Export artifacts validated if export affected

+  Playwright note:

+  - The repository contains Playwright smoke workflows that run heavier browser tests.
+These have been temporarily gated/disabled for prototype work on `aether-dev` to keep feedback fast and avoid flaky infra.
+When you reach the phase that requires E2E/browser smoke tests (for example: late Phase 1 validation of preview, Phase 3 export verification, or as part of canary runs), re-activate the Playwright jobs by either:

+    - removing the `if` condition that skips runs targeting `aether-dev` in the workflow file(s), or
+    - changing the trigger to run only when a PR has a specific label (e.g. `run-playwright`) and applying that label when you want the smoke job to run, or
+    - moving Playwright smoke runs to a separate scheduled workflow (nightly) if continuous runs are not required.

+    Add a one-line verification note (workflow run link / commit) when you re-enable Playwright.

+### Modus Operandi: Systematic Migration & Quality Assurance

+Key principles for implementation:

+1. **Incremental Migration with Continuous Testing**

+   - Review each component before migration
+   - Document current limitations and planned improvements
+   - Maintain continuous visual verification
+   - Test at multiple levels (unit, visual, integration)
+   - Address technical debt systematically

+2. **Strategic Code Reuse & Analysis**

+   - Leverage existing `shared/` directory components
+   - Evaluate current implementation pain points
+   - Document architectural decisions and improvements
+   - Maintain stable server API interface
+   - Reuse proven business logic and visual templates

+3. **Quality-First Development Process**

+   - Review and document each component before rewriting
+   - Note problematic areas in current implementation
+   - Document rationale for architectural changes
+   - Consider maintenance implications
+   - Create parallel implementations for easy comparison

+4. **Implementation Checklist Per Component**

+   - [ ] Review current implementation
+   - [ ] Document known issues/limitations
+   - [ ] Identify reusable elements
+   - [ ] Plan improvements while maintaining functionality
+   - [ ] Implement with comprehensive tests
+   - [ ] Validate visual parity
+   - [ ] Document architectural decisions

+5. **Verification Strategy**
+   - Use feature flags for A/B testing
+   - Maintain parallel running capability
+   - Enable quick rollbacks if needed
+   - Document visual and functional differences
+   - Validate improvements with metrics

+Remember: Slower initial progress in favor of quality and maintainability is acceptable.
+Each change should be well-tested, well-documented, and contribute to overall system improvement.

 ### Timing summary (conservative estimate)